kreid92/550_final/README.md

 # Project Description

 The data is  survey-based data collected across Canada as part of the Pregnancy during the COVID-19 Pandemic (PdP) project.
-This purpose of this project is to produce an analysis of the dataset.
+The purpose of this project is to produce an analysis of the dataset.

 ## Structure